H - The Guru Granth Sahib Dictionary | Glossary

 (of) Hari, (of) Remover, (of) IkOankar.

-Grammar: noun, genitive case; masculine, singular.
+Grammar : noun, genitive case; masculine, singular.

-Etymology: Apabhransh/Prakrit/Sanskrit - hari (हरि - green color; Vishnu/Krishan; one who takes away sins and sufferings; Hari, the Divine).
+Etymology : Apabhransh/Prakrit/Sanskrit - hari (हरि - green color; Vishnu/Krishan; one who takes away sins and sufferings; Hari, the Divine).

 hari

-Grammar: noun, accusative case; masculine, singular.
+Grammar : noun, accusative case; masculine, singular.

-Etymology: Apabhransh/Prakrit/Sanskrit - hari (हरि - green color; Vishnu/Krishan; one who takes away sins and sufferings; Hari, the Divine).
+Etymology : Apabhransh/Prakrit/Sanskrit - hari (हरि - green color; Vishnu/Krishan; one who takes away sins and sufferings; Hari, the Divine).

 hari

-Grammar: noun, accusative case; masculine, singular.
+Grammar : noun, nominative case; masculine, singular.

-Etymology: Apabhransh/Prakrit/Sanskrit - hari (हरि - green color; Vishnu/Krishan; one who takes away sins and sufferings; Hari, the Divine).
+Etymology : Apabhransh/Prakrit/Sanskrit - hari (हरि - green color; Vishnu/Krishan; one who takes away sins and sufferings; Hari, the Divine).

 hari